Wimbledon F.C.: Supporters

 Due to Plough Lane's modest capacity and Wimbledon's unprecedented rise from non-League football to the First Division in under ten years, the club had a much lower level of support than its top-flight rivals.
 During Wimbledon's first season in the Football League, Wimbledon's average attendance was only 3,135 – however, by the club's appearance in the top flight nine years later the average attendance had risen by 149% to 7,811.
 Attendances did not immediately change much following the move to Selhurst Park in 1991 – however, the larger capacity gradually started to be used.
 Average crowds peaked at 18,235 in 199899, and during the next season, the team's final year in the FA Premier League, home crowds averaged 17,157.
 With relegation, attendances dropped to an average of only 7,897 during 200001 as organized supporter boycotts of matches in protest at the proposed relocation took effect.
 Wimbledon averaged 6,961 during the final season before the club's relocation to Milton Keynes was confirmed.

 Following the sanctioning of the move, most of the team's support left in specific protest at the club's relocation, to follow AFC Wimbledon, the new club founded by Wimbledon supporters.
 During the 200203 season, AFC Wimbledon's first and Wimbledon's last full season in south London, average crowds at the new club were actually higher than those at the original club.
 Attendances during the 200304 season, Wimbledon's last, were higher than those at AFC Wimbledon: Wimbledon averaged 4,751 at the National Hockey Stadium, compared to AFC Wimbledon's 2,606.

-The club had two main supporters organisations– the long established official Wimbledon F.C.
-Supporters Club, which was tied to the club, and the more radical Wimbledon Independent Supporters Association (WISA) which was founded in 1995.
+The club had two main supporters organisations– the long established official Wimbledon Supporters Club, which was tied to the club, and the more radical Wimbledon Independent Supporters Association (WISA) which was founded in 1995.
 The WISA was instrumental in the organisation of the supporter boycotts at Selhurst Park, and in the formation of The Dons Trust in March 2002.
 This trust, created in part to oppose the relocation to Milton Keynes, helped the WISA to found AFC Wimbledon months after its own establishment.
-Both the WISA and The Dons Trust from this point became affiliated to AFC Wimbledon, while the official Wimbledon F.C Supporters Club became defunct following the relocation.
+Both the WISA and The Dons Trust from this point became affiliated to AFC Wimbledon, while the official Wimbledon Supporters Club became defunct following the relocation.

 Rivalries

-During much of Wimbledon's amateur and later semi-professional history, a strong local rivalry existed with neighbouring Tooting & Mitcham United F.C.
+During much of Wimbledon's amateur and later semi-professional history, a strong local rivalry existed with neighbouring Tooting & Mitcham United.

-From the mid 1980s, the club's main rivals were considered by fans to be fellow south London club Crystal Palace (who were their landlord from 1991 to 2003) and west London-based Chelsea; however, neither of these rivalries was seriously reciprocated.
+From the mid-1980s, the club's main rivals were considered by fans to be fellow south London club Crystal Palace (who were their landlord from 1991 to 2003) and west London-based Chelsea; however, neither of these rivalries was seriously reciprocated.
 Wimbledon were in the same division as Palace for a total of 11 seasons between 1984 and 2004, and in the same division as Chelsea for all but one season between 1986 and 2000.